 - Line a half baking sheet with foil and top with an oven-safe cooling rack.
 Set aside.

 - Generously season your tenderloin all over with salt and pepper.
-Place onto prepared baking sheet.
+Place onto the prepared baking sheet.
 Refrigerate uncovered for 24-48 hours.
-Doing this deeply seasons your meat and dries the outer layer for a nice brown crust when roasted.
+This process, called dry brining, deeply seasons the meat and dries the outer layer to create a crispy, brown crust when roasted.

 Beef tenderloin: day of cooking